 - Cook for about 30 minutes, stirring occasionally.

 - Wash the lentils in cold water and drain.
-Add the lentils to the pot, stirring throughly to coat them well, then add the broth, water (if needed) and a pinch of salt and pepper.
+Add the lentils to the pot, stirring throughly to coat them well, then add the broth, wine and a pinch of salt and pepper.
+Add whole garlic cloves.

 - Cover the pot, adjust the heat so that the soup cooks at a steady, gentle simmer, and stir from time to time for about 45 minutes to one hour or until the lentils become tender.
 Some lentils will absorb more liquid than others.
 If necessary, add more broth while cooking or, if you prefer, add water.

-- When the lentils are done, add grated Parmesan.
+- When the lentils are done, remove whole garlic if you want, and add grated Parmesan.
 Taste and correct with salt and pepper.